 Chain liability: avoid paying someone else's taxes

 No entrepreneur wants to pay someone else's taxes.
 But do you ever hire another company to do part of your job, or borrow an employee from another company?
 Then you run that risk.
 If such a company fails to pay payroll tax or VAT, you could be held liable.
 This is called chain liability.
-Read how to deal with chain liability and how a G account can help.
+Read how to deal with chain liability and how a G account helps.

 What is chain liability?

 Chain liability can arise if you contract another company to do part of your job.
 If that company then also hires another company to do part of the work. a 'chain' of companies is created.
-The person who has contracted the people working in this chain, must pay payroll taxes to the Netherlands Tax Administration.
-If this is not done, the Tax Administration can hold any company in the chain involved in the work liable for (in Dutch) these costs.
-This is called chain liability.
-More principals may be liable at the same time in such a case.

 Hirer's liability is a special form of chain liability.
 You, the hirer, borrow an employee from another employer, the lender.
 This employee then works under your direction and supervision.
 Hirer's liability occurs mainly in secondment and agency work.